dspinellis/code-lifetime/README.md

 beginning (the oldest commit) to the end (the newest one).
 The input is expected to come from a command such as `git log --topo-order --pretty=format:'%H %at %P'`.
-The output is a set of "SHA timestamp" lines.
+The output is a set of "SHA identifier" lines.

 ### Example run